FAQ

 Businesses:

-Thanks to the support of our sponsors, 100% of donations we receive go to the Jill Todd Trust and Friends of the Cancer Centre.
+Thanks to the support of our sponsors, 100% of donations we receive go to Simon Community Northern Ireland.
 If you’re interested in sponsoring the event, contact us at info@askanarchitect-ni.com and we can have a chat.

 Architects: Pledge at least three hours of your time during the ask an architect initiative.
 Email us at info@askanarchitect-ni.com to sign up.

-Of course, all funds raised are much appreciated, so even if you don’t book a consultation, you can donate directly to the Jill Todd Trust at this link, or you could hold a fundraiser.
+Of course, all funds raised are much appreciated, so even if you don’t book a consultation, you can donate directly to Simon Community Northern Ireland via this link, or you could hold a fundraiser.
 If you have any questions, just get in touch at info@askanarchitect-ni.com

-Thanks to the generosity of ‘Ask an Architect’ donors and sponsors, 100% of funds raised will go to the Centre for Cancer Research and Cell Biology at Belfast City Hospital.
-Funds raised will go to assist research conducted into finding a cure for cancer.
+Thanks to the generosity of ‘Ask An Architect’ donors and sponsors, 100% of funds raised will go to Simon Community Northern Ireland.
+Funds raised will go towards their mission to end homelessness in Northern Ireland.

 Architects bring value to projects large and small and the RSUA website has more information, but as a starter your architect can: